sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 The basic idea held up: **moving schema work out of the hot path can make ProtoJSON faster than Go's standard library `encoding/json` package for these fixtures.**

-The external **`github.com/go-json-experiment/json` package (the prototype implementation for `encoding/json/v2`) also looks very strong.** Under unmarshaling, it cuts a lot of latency and allocation overhead compared with `encoding/json` (e.g. unmarshaling the Large payload drops from 272,103 ns/op down to 108,811 ns/op).
+The **`encoding/json/v2` package also looks very strong.** Under unmarshaling, it cuts a lot of latency and allocation overhead compared with `encoding/json` (e.g. unmarshaling the Large payload drops from 272,103 ns/op down to 108,811 ns/op).

 The experimental `encoding/json/v2` package gets close to `protojsonx` Runtime Table Mode, but the generated `protojsonx` path was still the fastest JSON option in these benchmarks.